Can I Use an App as Birth Control?

 “We are definitely seeing more women using mobile apps to track their cycles,” Betsy Patterson, MD, an obstetrician and gynecologist, affirms.
 “I would say the majority of patients who have these apps use them to either just track their period or to optimize their fertility.”

 But, she says, a minority of patients do use fertility awareness-based methods as contraception.
-And recently, the U.S. Food and Drug Administration even approved one such fertility app, Natural Cycles, as a contraceptive, saying it was effecting enough for women to use to prevent pregnancy.
+And recently, the U.S. Food and Drug Administration even approved one such fertility app, Natural Cycles, as a contraceptive, saying it was affecting enough for women to use to prevent pregnancy.

 That particular app uses an algorithm that factors in basal body temperature readings and period information entered by the user to predict the days she is likely to be fertile.
 It then advises her when she can safely have unprotected sex and when she should use protection.